UT PREP Frequently Asked Questions

 Can my child miss days of UT PREP to go to other camps (church camps, sports camps, etc.) or family vacations?

 You can use the allotted four absences at your discretion, but please note that UT PREP’s intensive curriculum moves quickly, and missing successive days will increase the difficulty of catching up on the material.
-See our attendance policy on the UT PREP main page for more information.

 What if my child has been absent for four days and then gets sick?